mikbe/commandable/README.markdown

     class Widget
       extend Commandable

-Put `command` and a description above a method you want to make accessible.
+Then put `command` and a description above the method you want to make accessible.
 The description is optional but can be helpful since it's used when automatically building your help/usage instructions.

       command "create a new widget"